Searching ...

 Locals have plenty of public spaces with over 10 parks.
 Pier Park has a restaurant and the Newport Fishing Pier, a popular beach access and fishing location.
 Samson Oceanfront Park is incredibly popular with its playground and picnic areas.

-Find foods from all corners of the globe on Collins Avenue, as well as countless local cafes, bars, and restaurants.
+On Collins Avenue, you can find foods from all corners of the globe, as well as countless local cafes, bars, and restaurants.
 Sunny Isles connects to Miami Beach and Hollywood Beach through the Federal Highway.

 It offers a cost of living 27% above the Florida state average.
 Sunny Isles Beach had over 900 homes for sale with a median list price of $1.1M in December 2022.